jaskiratpabla/Portfolio-Website/README.md

 # Portfolio Website
-This repository contains the code for my personal portfolio website, which is hosted through Netlify.
+This repository contains the code for my personal portfolio website, which is hosted through Vercel.